What are Carpet Beetles? Signs You Have Them & How to Get Rid of Them

 - Tiny beetles slowly climbing walls or dead at windowsills.

 Beetle larvae (not adult beetles) do the damaging and feeding we associate with the pest.
 Instead of eating fabric, adult beetles seek out flower nectar.
 They’re often attracted to flowers in your yard.
 Many adult beetles inadvertently fly into homes while moving from flower to flower looking for nectar.

 They’ll fly or crawl through gaps in window and door frames, cracks in siding, or through openings near utility lines.
 Beetles become more active in warm weather, so infestations commonly begin in summer.
 Carpet beetles prefer to feed and lay eggs in dark, sheltered areas.

 Adult beetles actively seek out food sources in these preferred places before they lay their eggs.
 Consequently, many beetle infestations start in attics or other dark, out-of-the-way places.

 Beetle larvae tend to feed on places where predators won’t notice them, such as undersides or beneath folds.
 Like bed bugs, carpet beetles tend to be so small that they’re quite difficult to notice.
 Some infestations begin after homeowners accidentally bring a beetle inside on a fabric garment.

 How can I prevent carpet beetle infestations?

+Go through your storage and throw out old and worn belongings.
 Carpet beetle infestations last longest when larvae have a consistent source of food.
-Usually, this consistent source will be an old, damaged or dirty rug or other piece of fabric.
+Usually, this consistent source will be an old, damaged, or dirty rug or other pieces of fabric.
 Stored clothing, old rugs and carpeting, or dirty sheets are all particularly likely infestation sites.